Go With Longtime Cuba Experts

 Cuba Educational Travel

 Our crackerjack Cuba team and impeccable in-country colleagues have sleuthed out the best speakers and most insightful meetings, enabling an open exchange of ideas.
 To gain insight into Cuba’s past, present, and future, we dialogue with musicians, historians, artists, entrepreneurs, and diplomats, who cheerfully welcome us, intent on sharing thoughts and feelings about their country and experiences.
-Our great variety of activities—more than other companies offer and unusual private options are designed to provide you with the most meaningful journey.
+Our great variety of activities—more than other companies offer and unusual private options are designed to provide you with the most meaningful educational travel journey in Cuba.

 “Each guide, scholar, diplomat, reporter, performing artist, farmer, and agronomist was knowledgeable, able to impart information and answer questions, and give us both a feel for and knowledge about Cuba.
 I think I deserve a PhD.
 I haven’t stopped talking about the trip, and all I learned and saw and experienced.” –Judith S.